Skip to content

 Flood response - highways

-During these intense or prolonged rainfall events, gullies are overwhelmed and unable to discharge large flows of water.
-As a result standing water maybe experienced on the highway during and shortly after such storms.
-Following the event if the water drains away, then the gulley is not blocked, it was just unable to cope with the volume of water that fell in the storm.
+During intense or prolonged rainfall events and storms, gullies can become overwhelmed and unable to clear large flows of water.
+As a result, there may be standing water on the highway during and shortly after storms.
+Following these weather events, if the water drains away, then the gully is not blocked, it was just unable to cope with the volume of water that fell in the storm.

 Residents are advised: